nseniak/opwatch/doc/reference/processor/call.md

 ### Input and output

-* Category: Producer of Filter, depending on the configuration
+* Category: Producer of Filter, depending on the configuration options
 * Input: Any object or value, or None, depending on the configuration
 * Output: Callback result